 In any case, given the inherent uncertainty of epidemic modelling these modelling results will never be a substitute for what would have actually happened if no anti-spread measures had been introduced.
 Too much is unknown and reality is too complex.

-Those proposing or deciding on anti-spread measures can probably never avoid criticism.
+And those proposing or deciding on anti-spread measures can probably never avoid criticism.

 Research paper (in English)